rykerwilliams/clevelandrocs.net/_posts/2024-03-30-FEChamps1-Drinkard.md

 Thank you for indulging me.
 I wrote this mainly for myself, but I used to enjoy the tournament report section of the forum called themanadrain, during the Type 1 era (as it was known then) in the early 00’s.
 If anyone misses those, here is my offering to you.
 I will close with a list of cards I think “broke out” this tournament.
 As I type that, I realize it is wild to say, since our format has just over 100 cards and is over 2 years old.
 Still, the people brought the spice, and there were some jaws dropped when various cards and interactions hit the table.

--Thrull Retainer
+- Thrull Retainer

--Elven Lyre
+- Elven Lyre

--Farrel’s Zealot
+- Farrel’s Zealot

--Farrel’s Mantle
+- Farrel’s Mantle

--Goblin Kites
+- Goblin Kites

 > The last three were all from the same deck!
 Jason K, in addition to winning the 2023 North American Old School Magic Cup, you won a well-deserved spice prize!
 >